VisActor/VChart/docs/assets/guide/en/tutorial_docs/Cross-terminal_and_Developer_Ecology/openinula.md

 ### customized legend component

-When the built-in legend component of VChart cannot meet the business requirements, it is common in React projects to use custom legend components implemented with React components.
-In such cases, the updateState API can be used to establish event associations between React components and charts.
+When the built-in legend component of VChart cannot meet the business requirements, it is common in Openinula projects to use custom legend components implemented with Openinula components.
+In such cases, the updateState API can be used to establish event associations between Openinula components and charts.
 You can refer to [the specific implementation example here](https://codesandbox.io/s/visactor-vchart-legend-demo-tdqmq3?file=/src/PieChart.tsx).

 The core code is as follows: